yamin8000/Dooz/README.md

 ### Variations

 #### Simple Game
-Simple game is the most simple variation of Tic-tac-tao with a three-by-three grid with two players.
-The player who succeeds in placing three of their marks in horizontal, vertical or diagonal is the winner.
+The Simple game is the most simple variation of Tic-tac-tao with a three-by-three grid with two players.
+The player who succeeds in placing three of their marks in horizontal, vertical, or diagonal is the winner.

 <img src="https://upload.wikimedia.org/wikipedia/commons/3/32/Tic_tac_toe.svg" alt="preview" width="200"/>

 ##### Simple Game AI
-Currently in hard mode AI uses an strategy rather than using an AI search algorithms like MinMax.
-This strategy is followed by these steps:
+Currently, in hard mode, AI uses a strategy rather than an AI search algorithm like MinMax.
+This strategy consists of these steps: Win, Block, Fork, Block Fork, Center Play, Corner Play, and Side Play.

-- Win
-- Block
-- Fork
-- Fork Block
-- Play Center
-- Play Corner
-- Play Side

 Strategy's source: Flexible Strategy Use in Young Children's Tic-Tac-Toe by Kevin Crowley, Robert S. Siegler

 [More info on the strategy here](https://onlinelibrary.wiley.com/doi/abs/10.1207/s15516709cog1704_3)

-In Easy difficulty ai just plays a random empty cell in the grid, and in Medium difficulty ai choose between Easy difficulty and Hard difficulty for each move based on a 50/50 chance.
+In Easy difficulty, AI plays a random empty cell in the grid.
+In Medium difficulty, AI chooses between Easy difficulty and Hard difficulty for each move based on a 50/50 chance.

 ## Changelog